Super Easy Baked Pumpkin Spice Donuts

 The best part is that they are incredibly easy to make.
 If you’re a pumpkin spice lover, you’re going to absolutely LOVE these donuts.

 When it comes to donuts, we are connoisseurs.
-While we can go gaga over a maple bacon donut, there’s something truly special about the simplicity about this pumpkin spice donut.
+While we can go gaga over a maple bacon donut, there’s something truly special about the simplicity of this pumpkin spice donut.
 It’s sweet and flavourful.
 You don’t need a fancy donut maker either, you can just use a simple donut pan.
 After you’ve baked these donuts, you dip them in butter and then you sugar them!
+Firstly, make sure you scroll down to get the full recipe to print it out.

 Pumpkin Spice Everything